-The AD7676 uses an external 2.5 V voltage reference.

-The voltage reference input REF of the AD7676 has a dynamic input impedance.
-Therefore, it should be driven by a low impedance source with an efficient decoupling between the REF and REFGND inputs.
-This decoupling depends on the choice of the voltage reference but usually consists of a low ESR tantalum capacitor connected to the REF and REFGND inputs with minimum parasitic inductance.
+The AD7677 uses an external 2.5 V voltage reference.
+The voltage reference input REF of the AD7677 has a dynamic input impedance.
+Therefore, it should be driven by a low impedance source with an efficient decoupling between REF and REFGND inputs.
+This decoupling depends on the choice of the voltage reference, but usually consists of a 1 μ F ceramic capacitor and a low ESR tantalum capacitor connected to the REF and REFGND inputs with minimum parasitic inductance.
 47 μ F is an appropriate value for the tantalum capacitor when used with one of the recommended reference voltages: